Exponential map (Riemannian geometry): Properties

 Intuitively speaking, the exponential map takes a given tangent vector to the manifold, runs along the geodesic starting at that point and goes in that direction, for one unit of time.
-Since v corresponds to the velocity vector of the geodesic, the actual (Riemannian) distance traveled will be dependent on that.
-We can also reparametrize geodesics to be unit speed, so equivalently we can define exp_{p}(v) = β(|v|) where β is the unit-speed geodesic (geodesic parameterized by arc length) going in the direction of v.
-As we vary the tangent vector v we will get, when applying exp_{p}, different points on M which are within some distance from the base point p—this is perhaps one of the most concrete ways of demonstrating that the tangent space to a manifold is a kind of "linearization" of the manifold.
+Since $v$ corresponds to the velocity vector of the geodesic, the actual (Riemannian) distance traveled will be dependent on that.
+We can also reparametrize geodesics to be unit speed, so equivalently we can define $\exp_p(v)=\beta(|v|)$ where $\beta$ is the unit-speed geodesic (geodesic parameterized by arc length) going in the direction of $v$.
+As we vary the tangent vector $v$ we will get, when applying $\exp_p$, different points on $M$ which are within some distance from the base point $p$—this is perhaps one of the most concrete ways of demonstrating that the tangent space to a manifold is a kind of "linearization" of the manifold.

 The Hopf–Rinow theorem asserts that it is possible to define the exponential map on the whole tangent space if and only if the manifold is complete as a metric space (which justifies the usual term geodesically complete for a manifold having an exponential map with this property).
 In particular, compact manifolds are geodesically complete.
-However even if exp_{p} is defined on the whole tangent space, it will in general not be a global diffeomorphism.
-However, its differential at the origin of the tangent space is the identity map and so, by the inverse function theorem we can find a neighborhood of the origin of T_{p}M on which the exponential map is an embedding (i.e., the exponential map is a local diffeomorphism).
-The radius of the largest ball about the origin in T_{p}M that can be mapped diffeomorphically via exp_{p} is called the injectivity radius of M at p.
+However even if $\exp_p$ is defined on the whole tangent space, it will in general not be a global diffeomorphism.
+However, its differential at the origin of the tangent space is the identity map and so, by the inverse function theorem we can find a neighborhood of the origin of $T_pM$ on which the exponential map is an embedding (i.e., the exponential map is a local diffeomorphism).
+The radius of the largest ball about the origin in $T_pM$ that can be mapped diffeomorphically via $\exp_p$ is called the injectivity radius of $M$ at $p$.
 The cut locus of the exponential map is, roughly speaking, the set of all points where the exponential map fails to have a unique minimum.